openstack/charm-guide/doc/source/community/software-contrib/charm-readme-template.rst

 during the commit review phase (for both author and reviewer) when new charms are developed.

 The writing format is Markdown.
-Please see the :doc:`Writing style guide
-<../doc-contrib/doc-style-guide>` for the OpenStack Charms project.
+Please see the :doc:`../doc-contrib/styleguide` for the OpenStack Charms project.

 General approach
 ----------------